🎭 What is a system prompt?

 With OpenRouter

-OpenRouter lets you test the same system prompt on different models (Claude, GPT-4, Llama, Mistral) and compare results.
+OpenRouter lets you test the same system prompt on different models (Claude, GPT-4, Llama, Mistral) and compare the results.
 Each model reacts differently to system prompts — test before committing.

 Hosting

-🎯 Summary of Best Practices
+🎯 Summary of best practices

 - Structure your system prompt with clear sections (identity, mission, style, rules)

-- Be specific — "B2B SEO expert" is better than "marketing expert"
+- Be specific — "French B2B SEO expert" is better than "marketing expert"

 - Include positive AND negative rules — what to do AND what not to do